hliu5259/horvathslab/README.md

 * SRR1592398\_filtered\_heatmap.png
 * SRR1592398\_ccregress.rds

-The rds file(s) produced here is needed for the next-script.
+The .rds file(s) produced here is needed for the next-script.